mac-comp127-s26/project-anna-bowen-apiu/README.md

-**Tic Tac Toe game**
+**Tic Tac Toe Game**

-It is a 3 × 3 grid game  created by Mary Agou ,Anna Wurtz and Bowen.
-In the game two players, X and O, compete against each other.
-Each player has up to 8 possible ways to win: 2 diagonal combinations, 3 horizontal combinations, and 3 vertical combinations.
+It is a 3 × 3 grid game created by Mary Agou, Anna Wurtz and Bowen Tang.
+In the game, two players, X and O, compete against each other.
+Each player has 8 possible ways to win by placing three of their symbols either horizontally, vertically, or diagonally.

-Once a player wins, the game can be restarted, and the scores can also be reset at any time.
+The number of X and O wins is scored at the top of the screen.
+The board and scores can be reset at any time.
 Players have the option to continue playing new rounds after the previous game ends while keeping track of scores if they choose.

-The inspiration for this game came from past experiences of playing Tic-Tac-Toe, which motivated us to create a similar interactive version of the game.
+The inspiration for this game came from past experiences playing Tic-Tac-Toe, which motivated us to create a similar interactive version of the game.

 **Software**